The Impact Intensive

 Here’s what’s actually expensive:

 You’re the most expensive person in your business.
-Not because of what you earn, but because of what your time is worth when it’s spent leading instead of compensating for structural gaps.
+What your time is worth when it’s spent leading instead of compensating for structural gaps.

 If your effective rate is $200/hour, every hour spent in running mode instead of leading mode is $200 of misallocated attention.
-Every moment doing operations is time not spent in front of paying clients, closing deals, or designing what comes next.
+Every moment doing operations is time you’re not spending in front of paying clients, closing deals, or designing what comes next.

 The longer the business stays dependent on your judgment to function, the more expensive that dependency becomes.
-Not just in hours.
-In the strategic moves you can’t make because you’re still holding everything together.
+In hours, yes.
+But more importantly, in the strategic moves you can’t make because you’re still holding everything together.

-The Impact Intensive isn’t a cost.
-It’s the moment you stop paying that tax.
+The Impact Intensive is the moment you stop paying that tax.

 "How can 90 minutes be enough?"